 Budapest Ruin Pubs

-The Széchenyi Baths combine timeless luxury with a rather brusque reminder of the recent Cold War past.
+The Széchenyi Baths combine timeless luxury with a rather brusque reminder of the recent Cold War past within the grounds of City Park.
 Spread over several sites, including a dramatic outdoor section, the architecture may say ornate but the service says functional.
 Read about my trip to the Széchenyi Baths here.

 More than two days in Budapest?